petros94/deep-lyrics-generation/readme.md

 Note: All lyrics belong to their rightful owners.
 This project uses the lyrics for academic purposes only.
 ## How to run

+First install the requirements with

+`pip install -r requirements.txt`

 There are two files that you can run to generate lyrics:

 ### generate_single_lyric.py